What is a ZIP file?

 What are the alternatives to ZIP files?

-Rather than wrestling with various file compressor apps, using cloud storage can provide a ZIP file alternative, removing the need for compression altogether.
-With Dropbox for example, there’s no long, multi-step process that you need to run through in order to store or send large files.
-Simply send a file or folder in its original size without compressing by clicking “Share.”
-You can store and share files up to 50gb, making it a fast, reliable way to share files without eating into your inbox or taking up disk space on your computer.
-Having said that, even if you need to work with compressed files, Dropbox can be an ideal platform, offering ZIP and RAR preview support, post-upload compression, and support for editing.
+Cloud storage is a better alternative to ZIP files.
+With Dropbox, the cloud removes the need for compression altogether.
+There’s no long, multi-step process that you need to run through to store or send large files.
+Simply click "Share" to send a file or folder in its original size, no compression needed.
+You can store and share files up to 50gb.
+Dropbox is a fast, reliable way to share files without using your email or taking up disk space on your computer.
+And if you still need to work with compressed files, Dropbox can do that too!
+Dropbox offers ZIP and RAR preview support, post-upload compression, and editing.

 In a nutshell, a ZIP file is a way to store or transfer data in a more efficient way.
-However, it’s not the only way to compress files, so be sure to look at the different compression options to work out the best archive file system for your needs.
+But it’s not the only way to compress files or save space.
+Now that we have Dropbox, the cloud makes file storage and sharing faster, easier, and safer than file compression.